 For over five decades, the miniaturization of circuits, achieved by the scaling down of metal-oxide field- effect transistors (MOSFETs), has been the principal driver for the semiconductor industry.
 However, the stringent power constraints of integrated circuits and the non-scalability of the subthreshold slope in a conventional MOSFET, now pose a serious threat to the continued scaling of the field-effect transistor.
 Therefore, intensive research is being carried out on novel steep subthreshold-slope devices the conventional MOSFET can replace that in future integrated circuits.
 Hence, Tunnel Field Effect Transistors (TFETs) are very promising devices as they exhibit a subthreshold swing lower than 60Mv/decade, which is the theoretical limit for a conventional MOSFET.
 TFET-based circuits can be energy efficient.

-it triggered An exhaustive research of TFETs around 2004 with the successful demonstration of the subthreshold swing below 60mV/decade and the necessity for a device that can replace conventional MOSFETs for low-power energy-efficient circuits.
+It triggered an exhaustive research of TFETs around 2004 with the successful demonstration of the subthreshold swing below 60mV/decade and the necessity for a device that can replace conventional MOSFETs for low-power energy-efficient circuits.
 Since then there has been a thorough investigation of various aspects of TFETs and their applications in integrated circuits.
 The number of research papers on TFETs has been growing.

 List of Figures